msherwood21/learn-react/readme.md

 ## Goal

-This project aims to teach me React and ES6 level Javascript.
+This project aims to teach me Docker, Kubernetes, React, ES6 level Javascript and common web practices.
 It will use Docker and docker compose to cement that knowledge.
-This project will not use Typescript, a SQL database, or any other sort of outside component.
-Community React libraries are allowed.
+This project will not use Typescript.

 ### Vision

 A website to create and list the results of a race.
 There should be a home page, (at least) a page for results and a page to create / update results.
 Deletion is not to be undertaken.

+### Technologies Used or Learned
+- Docker
+- Docker Compose
+- Node
+- Express
+- React
+- React Router
+- Postgres
+- Cross Origin Resource Sharing (CORS)
+- CommonJS / ES Modules
+- ES Lint
+- Node Package Manager

 ## Usage